rahulthakkar796/escrow-service-generator/README.md

 # escrow-service-generator
-It provides implementation of ERC20 token,Milestone contract,Vault contract and Receive contrcat, you can use these contracts as a reference to implement an escrow service according to your logic
+It provides implementation of ERC20 token,Milestone contract,Vault contract and Receive contract, you can use these contracts as a reference to implement an escrow service according to your logic

 ### Installation